Lobbyists

 Introduction

-A lobbyist works to influence legislation on the federal, state, or local level on behalf of clients.
+A lobbyist works to influence legislation on the federal, state, or local level on behalf of his or her clients.
 Nonprofit organizations, labor unions, trade associations, corporations, and other groups and individuals use lobbyists to voice concerns and opinions to government representatives.
 Lobbyists use their knowledge of the legislative process and their government contacts to represent their clients interests.
-Though most lobbyists are based in Washington, D.C., many work throughout the country representing client issues in city and stat...
+Though most lobbyists are based in Washington, D.C., many work throughout the country representing client issues in ci...

 Quick Facts